 Start-ups understandably focus on positive outcomes; but take advice early and ensure you have a robust shareholders’ agreement in place from the start.
 Founder shareholders often fall out and establishing clear ‘good leaver’ and ‘bad leaver provisions’ helps avoid pain, cost and resentment if it becomes necessary to part company at a future date.
 Discover more about shareholders agreements

 12. Get an exit strategy, it’s never too early

 In order to maximise the ‘life time’ value you get from your new business, it is essential to start to consider how you may exit or leave it at a later date.
 By carefully planning your exit strategy early you can shape your business into the ideal position for your chosen exit option.
 Ideally include it in your business plan and review annually.
 Read more about exit strategies here

 These tips are very much focussed on starting and growing your business onto the next level in line with your personal business objectives.
 Starting up a business is the easy bit, it’s the growing for long term success that presents challenges.

-CMC Partners are trusted experts at helping business owners to grow a profitable business, solve business problems by helping you make important decisions and increase value.
+CMC Business Advisors are trusted experts at helping business owners to grow a profitable business, solve business problems by helping you make important decisions and increase value.
 We provide a personalised and local service with a range of practical advice and perspective.
 As business owners ourselves, with a proven track record of success, we give trust and confidence that we can make the difference.
 We may be able to help your business.